Canadian police appear to end protesters' siege of Ottawa

 Earlier, Ottawa police addressed the protesters in a tweet: “We told you to leave.
 We gave you time to leave.
 We were slow and methodical, yet you were assaultive and aggressive with officers and the horses.
 Based on your behavior, we are responding by including helmets and batons for our safety.”

-Police said one protester launched a gas canister and was arrested as they advanced.
+Police said one protester launched a gas canister and was arrested as police advanced.

 Earlier, Bell said most of the arrests were for mischief charges and that no protesters had been hurt.
 One officer had a minor injury, he said.